-We now have TWO BOOK CLUBS.
+We have TWO BOOK CLUBS.

 This event is free - no membership or subscription fees.

-JUNE BOOK CHOICE for
+MARCH BOOK CHOICE for

 WEDNESDAY BOOK CLUB

-We will review the book on TUESDAY 24 JUNE - 7.30pm at The Nightjar.
+The Nightjar.
 You are very welcome.

-JUNE BOOK CHOICE for
+BOOK CHOICE for

 MONDAY BOOK CLUB